caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 - update (allow objects in a collection to be updated)
 - delete (allow objects to be deleted)

-If an permission is not included with a value if true, the it is defaults to false.
+If an permission is not included it is defaults to false.
+The value true will enabled it.

 # Part 1.2: We need to create our YAML configuration file